What is the current schedule?

 How can I become a study group leader?

-Serving as a study group leader is a great way to gain marketable skills, build your resume, and give back to the Suffolk community!
-Contact the CLAS at 617-573-8235, or email@example.com to learn more about the application process.
+Serving as a study group leader is a great way to gain marketable skills, build your resume, and give back to the Suffolk community.
+Find out more information about our employment opportunities.